The director of a haulage firm from Hull has been sentenced to 15 years imprisonment following conviction after trial…Read more

 Ellen ShawCall To The Bar: 2014

-Ellen has been instructed to both prosecute and defend in a wide range of cases including offences against the person, dishonesty, drugs, sexual offences, intellectual property, driving offences, breach proceedings and cases involving proceeds of crime applications.
+Ellen is regularly instructed to both prosecute and defend in a wide range of cases including offences against the person, dishonesty, drugs, sexual offences, intellectual property, driving offences, breach proceedings and cases involving proceeds of crime applications.
 Ellen provides advice and assistance to both the prosecution and defence on all aspects and stages of the criminal and regulatory enforcement process including: enforcement notices, the investigation, the decision to prosecute, and PII and disclosure issues.
-She regularly advises on evidence, procedure, sentence and appeal.
+She also regularly advises on evidence, procedure, sentence and appeal.

-Ellen is also a member of the specialist regulatory advocates panel in Health and Safety and Environmental law.
+Ellen is a member of the specialist regulatory advocates panel in Health and Safety and Environmental law.

 In her defence practice Ellen receives instructions to act along-side leading counsel but also regularly acts as solely instructed counsel in cases where the prosecution, and other defendants, have both leading and junior counsel.